labbces/cen0336/unix.md

 .bash_profile     .less             .xsession-errors
 .bashrc           .lessrc           INBOX
 ```
 > Whoa!
-There's a lot of hidden stuff there.
+Tem um monte de coisas lá.
+Pero por favor não vai apagar eses aquivos ponto.
+Muitos deles são esenciais para a configuração de outros programas. lot of hidden stuff there.
 But don't go deleting dot files.
 Many of them are essential configuration files for commands and other programs.
 For example, the `.profile` file contains configuration information for the **bash** shell.
 You can peek into it and see all of **bash**'s many options.
 You can edit it (when you know what you're doing) in order to change things like the command prompt and command search path.

 #### Getting Around